 Innovations in Microalgae Production

 The high cost of microalgae cultivation hinders its usage in aquaculture.
 Microalgae cultivation and harvesting are expensive and resource-intensive, making it hard to compete with fishmeal.
-To overcome these issues, algae production methods must be scaled up, optimised, and cost-effective.
+To overcome these issues, algae production methods must be scaled up, optimized, and cost-effective.

 1. Bioreactor Technology: Advanced bioreactor technologies are essential for microalgae production scalability and cost-efficiency.
-Controlled bioreactors optimise growth, production, and prevent contamination.
-Bioreactor design, energy efficiency, and algal species growth optimisation should be researched in the future.
+Controlled bioreactors optimize growth, production, and prevent contamination.
+Bioreactor design, energy efficiency, and algal species growth optimization should be researched in the future.
 Integrating waste streams like industrial carbon dioxide into algae culture might cut costs and enhance sustainability by using waste as a resource[56].

 2. Genetic Engineering: Microalgae may be increased in nutritional value, growth rate, and production by genetic alteration.
 Genetically enhanced microalgae strains may convert light and carbon dioxide into biomass more efficiently or contain more critical nutrients including omega-3 fatty acids, protein, and carotenoids.
 Genetic engineering might potentially make microalgae more resistant to temperature, salt, and diseases, enhancing aquaculture conditions[57].
-3. To make microalgae more economically competitive with traditional fishmeal, research into cost-reduction tactics for culture, such as effective fertiliser management and improved harvesting procedures, is crucial.
+3. To make microalgae more economically competitive with traditional fishmeal, research into cost-reduction tactics for culture, such as effective fertilizer management and improved harvesting procedures, is crucial.
 Algae harvesting, drying, and processing innovations might cut production costs, making microalgae-based feeds more affordable for large-scale aquaculture[58].

 Broader Applications

 Most study on microalgae as a fishmeal replacement has focused on rainbow trout, although other aquaculture species might benefit from it.
-Different fish species have different nutritional needs, thus microalgae may be better for some.
+Different fish species have different nutritional needs; thus microalgae may be better for some.

 1. Further study should investigate the usage of microalgae in several aquaculture species, including salmon, tilapia, and prawns.
 Microalgae may need to be adjusted to these animals' diets.
 Carnivorous animals like salmon may need more omega-3 fatty acids, making algae rich in these nutrients important.
 Tilapia, an omnivore animal, may benefit from an altered nutritional balance, needing study into algae with more carbohydrate[59].

 2. Large-Scale Commercial Operations: Microalgae can replace fishmeal in large-scale aquaculture, but cost and scalability difficulties must be overcome.
 The economic viability of algae production, market integration, and global aquaculture feed supply chains should be considered in future studies on microalgae incorporation into commercial feeds[60].

 A sustainable alternative to fishmeal in aquaculture diets, microalgae need further research to be successfully integrated into commercial aquaculture systems.
 Optimising microalgae inclusion levels, conducting long-term studies to assess the broader impacts on fish health and productivity, reducing cultivation costs, and using microalgae in more aquaculture species are key research directions.
 Microalgae can help build a sustainable aquaculture business by filling these research gaps.